JordyHers-org/flutter_any_logo/README.md

 A Flutter plugin that provides asset images for popular industry categories.
 It includes 5 main classes, Sports, Fashion, Tech, Daily, and Media, each extending their respective interface.
 This plugin can be useful for projects that require industry-related images.
 This plugin can be useful for various projects, such as Quiz app, Catalogs, eCommerce App, Templates, Websites, and more.
-It can be especially usefu l for projects that require industry-related images.